ky2710/javascript-allonge-six/myAllonge/markdown/main_1_Composing.md

     sum
       #=> 5050

-Hopefully, you can think of a faster way to calculate this sum.[^gauss] And perhaps you have noticed that `var i = 1` is tucked away instead of being at the top as we prefer.
+Hopefully, you can think of a faster way to calculate this sum.`1` And perhaps you have noticed that `var i = 1` is tucked away instead of being at the top as we prefer.
 But is this ever a problem?

-[^gauss]: There is a well known story about Karl Friedrich Gauss when he was in elementary school.
+>`1` There is a well known story about Karl Friedrich Gauss when he was in elementary school.
 His teacher got mad at the class and told them to add the numbers 1 to 100 and give him the answer by the end of the class.
 About 30 seconds later Gauss gave him the answer.
 The other kids were adding the numbers like this: `1 + 2 + 3 + . . . . + 99 + 100 = ?` But Gauss rearranged the numbers to add them like this: `(1 + 100) + (2 + 99) + (3 + 98) + . . . . + (50 + 51) = ?` If you notice every pair of numbers adds up to 101.
 There are 50 pairs of numbers, so the answer is 50*101 = 5050.
 Of course Gauss came up with the answer about 20 times faster than the other kids.

 Yes.
 Consider this variation: